myxozoa/LPM/README.md

 - Add popups explaining any errors in addition to the border changes
 - Add functionality to allow commenting on a PR directly in the app
 - Debounce buttons
+- Display whether a student has done a PR
+- Add student page to add notes or display data